M-MMahmood/PII-Shield/README.md

-# PII Anonymizor
+# PII Shield

 > **Offline Windows 11 PII Anonymizer — no cloud, no OCR, text-based files only.**

-PII Anonymizor is a Windows desktop utility that detects and anonymizes personally identifiable information (PII) in Word and text-based files.
+PII Shield is a Windows desktop utility that detects and anonymizes personally identifiable information (PII) in Word and text-based files.
 The app is designed to work fully offline after launch, and the current project supports a browser-based GitHub build flow so non-technical users can create the Windows `.exe` without installing Python locally.
 GitHub documents repository creation, browser uploads, Actions workflow runs, and artifact downloads through its web interface.

 ## What the app does